-Many of us remember how much or how little involved our fathers were in raising us.
-We notice the difference in today's dads.
-More fathers are involved in caring for their children than their own fathers were, especially in the early phases of a childs life (Manlove & Vernon-Feagans, 2002).
-You may end up asking yourself if it's enough just to do more than your father did.
-Perhaps you coach a little league team or shuttle your child back and forth to games.
+You may end up asking yourself if it's enough just to do more or spend a little more time than your father did.
+Or, you may find yourself asking the question, "How much time and attention do I need to give my child to ensure she or he grows up healthy?"
+Perhaps you coach a little league team, or shuttle your child back and forth to games.
 Maybe you cook dinner for your child or, as a new father, feed your baby or change diapers.
 You may even take the time for a sit-down talk about sexuality with your child.
-You may find yourself asking the question, "How much time and attention do I need to give my child to ensure she or he grows up healthy?"